First Band on the Moon

-First Band on the Moon is the third studio album by the Cardigans.
+First Band on the Moon is the third studio album by Swedish rock band the Cardigans.
 It features the international single "Lovefool".
 It was first released on 6 September 1996.

 The album marked a major breakthrough for the band, both in Sweden and internationally.
 It is their best-selling album in the United States, with approximately 664,000 copies sold there as of September 2010.

 Critical reception

 AllMusic critic John Bush viewed First Band on the Moon as a return to the "mood and feel" of the Cardigans' 1994 debut album Emmerdale, with a new lyrical focus on "unfaithful lovers" and, in the case of "Lovefool", "unrequited affection".
 He noted that while its stylistic shift from its 1995 predecessor Life may confuse listeners, the album is buoyed by Nina Persson's vocals and Peter Svensson's arrangements, "the Cardigans' core strengths".